sunshine69/ansible-role-ec2-volumes-management/README.md

 This role will:

-- Scan all volumes in the `regions` with tag Backup: yes and Status: in-use
+- Scan all volumes in the `regions` with tag Backup: yes and Status: in-use (you can custom the Filter - see example)

-- Then create a snapshot backup daily.
+  Then create a snapshot backup daily.
 Snapshot will be tag with the same 'Name' and a key 'Backup'

-- Scan all snapshot in the `regions` with creation time longer than `retention_days` days with tag 'Name': '\*' and 'Backup': yes
+- Scan all snapshot in the `regions` with creation time longer than `retention_days` days with tag 'Name': '\*' and 'Backup': yes - again it can be customised with your own filters.

-- Then remove them except the last 1 backup
+  Then remove them except the last 1 backup

 - Scan and remove all snapshots that was created by the AMI launch but AMI has already been de-registered.

+- Scan all AMI and then deregister ami if:

+  - No (running/stopped) ec2 instances use it
+  - Matching the filters condition
+  - creation time older than `retention_days`

 Requirements
 ------------

-- `aws_account_id` - Required - The account id that you want to scan for objects.

-- `aws_profile_account` - Optional

-  If you run without supplying the variable `profile` and `region` it will use a role `aws_profile_account` which will try to assume a IAM role `profile_account_role_arn` to obtain the permission to do the task.

 - `ansible-role-aws-lambda` - Required.
 See https://github.com/willthames/ansible-role-aws-lambda